RipleyBooya/ssh-tunnel/README.md

 ---

+## 🔄 Automated Daily Builds for Security & Performance

+This Docker image is rebuilt automatically **every day** to ensure it always includes:

+✅ The latest security updates from the Alpine base image.

+✅ The most recent versions of system dependencies.

+✅ Potential performance improvements from the build process.

+⚠ Note: These daily builds do not necessarily mean changes to the project itself.
+If you're looking for actual updates to the codebase, please refer to the [commit history](https://github.com/RipleyBooya/ssh-tunnel/commits/main) or the [release tags](https://github.com/RipleyBooya/ssh-tunnel/releases).

+---

 ## 📌 **Why use this image?**
 ✅ **Secure**: No need to expose services publicly.
 ✅ **Simple**: Just set environment variables and run.